MAJIDNISAR/MAJIDNISAR.github.io/aboutme.md

 bigimg:me.jpg
 ---

+Peace!
+Asalamu Alaikum Warahmatullah Wabarakathu,
-My name is Majid Nisar.
-My experiences have taught a lot in the journey called life:
+My name is Majid Nisar and I am an eternal student of life:

-- I am working as solutions Architect previously Senior Project Manager Eresolute Consultancy and services
+- I am working V.P technology, earlier discharged my duties as  Solutions Architect and before that Senior Project Manager Eresolute Consultancy and services LLC.
-- I have been a guest faculty for computer science at Islamic University of Science & Technology
+- I have been a guest faculty for Computer Science and Information & Technology at Islamic University of Science & Technology
 - I have worked as an Assistant Professor of Computer Science and Information Technology for more than 5 years at Islamic University of Science & Technology

 What else do you need?

-### My Other Site

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my wordpress site](http://majidnisar.wordpress.com) and it will answer **all** your questions.
+### Nature is an Inspiration for a learner
 ![m'lady](/img/Me.jpg)